-1 Times after April 2 are in Daylight Savings Time.
-2 Start date for sockeye passage varies.
+1 Times after April 1 are in Daylight Savings Time.

-2.3.
 Total Dissolved Gas (TDG) Management and Control.

 Implementation of spill requests will take into account TDG monitoring data and the observed condition of migrant juveniles and adults, along with juvenile migration monitoring data.
 The Corps will monitor TDG from a station in the Bonneville forebay and from several stations located below Bonneville Dam.
 The TDG data will be reported every four hours starting prior to an early Spring Creek National Fish Hatchery (NFH) fish release, but not later than March 10 for all stations at Bonneville.
 Spill volume and total project flow will be reported at the same time.
 The TDG data collection will continue year round at Bonneville forebay and Warrendale stations.
 The TDG monitoring plan is described in detail in Appendix D.